jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 8 - Messaging Systems.md

 Some of the issues when programming systems have already been looked at prior, although more will be covered in this topic and subsequent topics:

 - Messaging systems are used to enable communication between two or more 'devices' in a distributed system.
-- RPC and programming methods that we have looked at so far classed as *direct coupling*
+- RPC and programming methods that we have looked at so far are classed as *direct coupling* between a sender and receiver.
+	- They are susceptible to points of failure (at the client and/or server), and are not easily adaptable to change.
+- For messaging systems to be used, they need to be flexible and able to adapt to change.
+- These types of *indirect* systems exhibit:
+	- Space uncoupling
+	- Time uncoupling
+	- Flow uncoupling

+Messaging systems themselves can be broadly categorised into the following:
+- Group communication
+- Publish/Subscribe
+- Message Queues
+- Distributed shared memory

+### Group Communication

+Group based communication builds upon *multicast* communication.
+Systems can join or leave a group of systems; the implication being that systems will be part of a group membership.

+A service is used to recieve and deliver messages to all group members.
+Group communication itself requires the following:

+- *Reliable communication* to large numbers of group members
+	- *Integrity*, to ensure that the message received is the same